akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

             - { name: pim_catalog.factory.value }
 ```

-## Step 4: Process the values
+## Step 3: Process the values

-You will need 2 new services to process the values.
+You will need 2 new services to process the values: a setter and a comparator.
-First, the setter, used on the product updater, to update the entity values.
+First, the setter, used by the product updater, responsible for updating entity values.
-For this one, as there is no specific treatment, we will use the default `AttributeSetter`:
+For this one, as there is no specific processing, we will use the default `AttributeSetter`:

 ```yaml
 # src/Acme/RangeBundle/Resources/config/services.yml [...]